12V 300Ah Lithium Battery Runtime for Campervans

 60A About 5 hours

-A single 12V battery is only suitable for a 12V trolling motor.
-If your motor is 24V or 36V, you need the correct voltage battery setup.
-Do not connect one 12V battery to a higher-voltage motor and expect normal performance.
+A single 12V battery is suitable only for a 12V trolling motor.
+If your motor is designed for 24V or 36V, use a battery system that matches the motor voltage.
+Do not connect one 12V battery to a higher-voltage motor and expect proper operation.

-Device or Load Typical Power Draw Estimated Runtime With 90% Inverter Efficiency
+Device or Load Typical Power Draw Estimated Runtime Through 90% Inverter

 500W load 500W About 6.9 hours